Dynamic-Capital/Dynamic-Capital/dns/ton-dns-operations-log.md

 this file alongside [`toncli-dns-runbook.md`](./toncli-dns-runbook.md) when preparing governance packets or multisig memos.

+## 2025-10-18 – Resolver ownership delegated to DAO multisig

+- **Objective** — Transfer `dynamiccapital.ton` NFT ownership from the
+  operations treasury wallet to the DAO multisig `EQDSmz4RrDBFG-T1izwVJ7q1dpAq1mJTLrKwyMYJig6Wx_6y` so future resolver updates can be executed directly through governance.
+- **Change set** — Updated `dns/dynamiccapital.ton.json` so
+  `nft.ownerAddress` reflects the DAO multisig (`EQDSmz4RrDBFG-T1izwVJ7q1dpAq1mJTLrKwyMYJig6Wx_6y`,
+  non-bounceable form: `UQDSmz4RrDBFG-T1izwVJ7q1dpAq1mJTLrKwyMYJig6Wx6N3`),
+  refreshed the helper metadata under `dns/wallets/dns-updater/`, and bumped the published DNS bundles (`dynamic-capital-ton/storage/dns-records.txt` and `public/dns/active.json`) with a new `updated` timestamp marking the transfer.
+- **Next steps** — Rehydrate the DAO-controlled signer in `dns/wallets/dns-updater` before broadcasting subsequent TXT or ADNL updates, and attach the transaction hash from the on-chain ownership transfer to this log once the DAO records the governance vote.

 ## 2025-10-12 – Root wallet alias repoint

 - **Objective** — Align the `wallet` TXT payload for `dynamiccapital.ton` with